Your current path:

 The short answer: Yes, on-call duty is working time and must be recorded and paid accordingly.

 However, there is also an exception to this rule, namely if “significant restrictions” are imposed by the employer.
-What constitutes “significant restrictions” is not precisely defined, but it is basically the same as for normal on-call duty.
+There is no precise definition of what “significant restrictions” are, but they are basically the same as for normal on-call duty.
 This means that on-call duty is similar to conventional on-call duty and becomes working time.

 As on-call duty is part of working time, it must also be taken into account within the framework of the maximum working hours stipulated by the Working Hours Act (ArbZG).
-On-call duty may not last longer than 10 hours and no employer may provide more than 48 hours of on-call duty per week.
-The same rules apply as for any other work.
-Regardless of how much work is actually required during on-call duty.
+On-call duty may not last longer than 10 hours and an employer may not provide more than 48 hours of on-call duty per week.
+The same rules therefore apply as for any other work.
+Regardless of how much work is actually performed during on-call duty.

 The remuneration for on-call duty does not have to be the full hourly rate stated in the employment contract.
 Employers and employees can agree on a lower hourly rate for on-call duty in the employment contract.
 However, under no circumstances may the remuneration be below the minimum wage.